 Like any troubleshooting process, the goal here is to isolate the problem.
 That means getting rid of variables and checking off a list.
-This guide won’t necessarily solve your problem, but it’s extremely helpful to know what you’re up against, and if you need to give up on a camera or not.
+This guide won’t necessarily solve your problem, but it’s extremely helpful to know what you’re up against and if you need to give up on a camera.
 Also, once you know your camera is not at fault, it is easier to troubleshoot problems with the film itself.

 Polaroid cameras are usually all or nothing, meaning they either work perfectly or not at all.
 There are rare cases otherwise, but as we’ll see throughout the troubleshooting process, most often the problem can be traced to the film itself if the camera makes it past the first few checks.

 Step 1: Insert a New Pack of Film – Does it Spit Out the Dark Slide?